Oliver-Binns/Website/Content/posts/native-with-wordpress.md

 > prettylink https://github.com/Oliver-Binns/Oliver-Binns/tree/main/Native
 > image /images/profile-yellow.jpg
 > title Oliver-Binns - GitHub
-> description Here's the code that makes up my iOS app, available on the App Store.
+> description Here’s the code that makes up my iOS app, available on the App Store.

 Look out for a future article where I’ll describe how I made this app available without users needing to download it using App Clips for iOS 14.